sergpank/sergpank.github.io/_posts/2024-03-19-tmux-cheatsheet.md

 And first of all you need to install Tmux Plugin Manager TPM - https://github.com/tmux-plugins/tpm git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm

-In TPM repository all all the necessary instructions to intall and remove plugins.
+In TPM repository are all the necessary instructions to install and remove plugins.
-But all you need to know is that plugins are intalled by typing PrefiX + I in TMUX.
+But all you need to know is that plugins are installed by typing PrefiX + I in TMUX.

-TMIX configuration is specifed in ~/.config/tmux/tmux.conf
+TMIX configuration is specifed in ~/.config/tmux/tmux.conf :

 # Enable 24-bit color mode
 set-option -sa terminal-overrides ",xterm*:Tc"